Desno365/Desno365.github.io/minecraft/desnoguns-mod/index.md

 ## Known bugs and issues

 • With some devices (many Samsung devices) you can't move the aim while shooting.
-More information in the [Github issue tracker of the mod](https://github.com/Desno365/DesnoGuns-Mod/issues).<br><br>
+More information in the [Github issue tracker of the mod](https://github.com/Desno365/DesnoGuns-Mod/issues).<br>
+• The FOV option of Minecraft is overridden by the mod.<br><br>
 If you find a bug report it in the [minecraft-forum.net thread][thread] or use the [Github issue tracker](https://github.com/Desno365/DesnoGuns-Mod).

 ---